dgoldman0/Open-Comms/README.md

 The further away a user wants to move from their current location, the more energy it costs.
 However, less populated locations will cost less to move to than heavily populated areas.

+## Channels

+Rather than having a single feed, there will be multiple channels.
+Even people who are in "geographic proximity" won't notice each others' communications, if they're on different channels.
+Users can select which channels to turn on and off.

+### Creating Channels

+Initially there will only be two channels: the global user channel and the system message channel, which is always turned on, and will be used to send out system wide messages.

 ## Transmissions vs Logs

 There are two different media types in Open Comms, the transmission and the log.
 The transmission is a short lived post, which is distributed to other people nearby, while a log is persistent.